asibic/glassalpha/site/docs/examples/adult-income-audit.md

 ## Overview

 The Adult Income dataset contains 48,842 census records with demographic and employment information.
-This example will demonstrate how Glass Alpha audits ML models for protected class bias in hiring decisions.
+This example will demonstrate how GlassAlpha audits ML models for protected class bias in hiring decisions.

 ## Why This Example Matters